"No comment."— Edward Abbey after being asked if he had any last words.

 « Je meurs : amenez-moi un cure-dent. » (" "I am dying.
 Please, bring me a toothpick.") — Alfred Jarry, an absurdist writer (who also lived absurdly).

-While this seems suitably absurd, a doctor finally explained that the request was not strange considering Jarry died from dehydration, which makes your gums itch.
+While this seems suitably absurd, a doctor finally explained that the request was not strange considering Jarry died from drug-, alcohol-, and tuberculosis-induced dehydration; dehydration makes your gums itch.

 Pope John Paul II's last words were in Polish — "Pozwólcie mi iść do domu Ojca.
 Let me go in to the house of the Father."